 Clinical Findings and Lesions

-The signs of botulism are caused by flaccid muscle paralysis and include progressive motor paralysis, disturbed vision, difficulty in chewing and swallowing, and generalized progressive weakness.
+The signs of botulism are caused by flaccid muscle paralysis and include progressive motor paralysis, disturbed vision, difficulty in chewing and swallowing, and generalized progressive paresis.
 Death is usually due to respiratory or cardiac paralysis.
-The toxin prevents release of acetylcholine at motor endplates (the neuromuscular junction).
+The toxin prevents release of acetylcholine at motor endplates (neuromuscular junction).
 Passage of impulses down the motor nerves and contractility of muscles are not hindered.
 No characteristic gross and histologic lesions develop, and pathologic changes may be ascribed to the general paralytic action of toxin, particularly in the muscles of the respiratory system, rather than to the specific effect of toxin on any particular organ.

 Epidemics have occurred in dairy herds in which up to 65% of adult cows developed clinical botulism and died 6–72 hr after the onset of recumbency.
 Major clinical findings included drooling, decreased tongue tone, dysphagia, inability to urinate, and sternal recumbency that progressed to lateral recumbency just before death.
 Skin sensation is usually normal, and withdrawal reflexes of the limbs are weak.
-Initially, clinical signs resemble second-stage parturient paresis (see Parturient Paresis in Cows), but the cows do not respond to calcium therapy.
+Initially, clinical signs resemble second-stage parturient paresis (see Parturient Paresis in Cows), but the cows do not respond to parenteral calcium therapy.

 In the shaker foal syndrome, foals are usually <4 wk old.
 They may be found dead without premonitory signs; most often, they exhibit signs of progressive symmetric motor paralysis.
 Stilted gait, muscular tremors, and the inability to stand for >4–5 min are salient features.
 Other clinical signs include dysphagia, constipation, mydriasis, and frequent urination.
 As the disease progresses, dyspnea with extension of the head and neck, tachycardia, and respiratory arrest occur.
 Death ensues most often 24–72 hr after the onset of clinical signs due to respiratory failure.
 The most consistent necropsy findings are pulmonary edema and congestion and excessive pericardial fluid, which contains free-floating strands of fibrin.

-Although sporadic cases of botulism often are suspected because of the characteristic motor paralysis, it is sometimes difficult to establish the diagnosis by demonstrating the toxin in animal tissues or sera or in the suspect feed.
-Commonly, the diagnosis is made by eliminating other causes of motor paralysis.
+Although sporadic cases of botulism often are suspected because of the characteristic motor paralysis, it is difficult to establish the diagnosis by demonstrating the toxin in animal tissues or sera or in the suspect feed.
+Commonly, the diagnosis is made by eliminating other causes of motor paralysis (flaccid paralysis).
 Filtrates of the stomach and intestinal contents should be tested for toxicity in mice, but a negative answer is unreliable.
 Primary supportive evidence is provided by feeding suspect material to susceptible animals.
 In peracute cases, the toxin may be detectable in the blood by mouse inoculation tests but usually is not detectable in the average field case in farm animals.
 Use of ELISA methodology for detection of the toxin makes it feasible to test large numbers of samples, increasing the chances of diagnosis confirmation.
 In toxicoinfectious botulism, the organism may be cultured from tissues of affected animals.